simplezhli/flutter_deer/README-EN.md

 - If there is a problem with the project, you can try to find a solution in the [iOS problem summary](./doc/iOS问题汇总.md) and [Android problem summary](./doc/Android问题汇总.md).

-- Due to some plug-ins, this project has imperfect support on the web (mainly in terms of functionality, and UI issues are minor).
+- Due to some plug-ins, this project has imperfect support on the Windows and macOS.
 Those who are interested can run the experience by themselves.

 - You can execute integration test commands to `flutter drive --target=test_driver/driver.dart` view function demonstrations.